davidduffett/grad-workshop/README.md

 }
 ```

 The above snippet will create an index named '''jobs'''.
 We can now start indexing documents.
+If you want to learn more about creating indexes refer to [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html).

 ### Insert documents